 Qualifying as a Craftsperson

 Apprenticeship is the recognised means by which people are trained to become craftspeople in Ireland.
-The main craft trades (see Listing) have been designated by FÁS and come within the scope of the Statutory Apprenticeship system, which is organised in Ireland by FÁS in co-operation with the Department of Education and Science, employers and unions.
+The main craft trades (see Listing) have been designated by SOLAS and come within the scope of the Statutory Apprenticeship system, which is organised in Ireland by SOLAS in co-operation with the Department of Education and Skills, employers and unions.

 On successful completion of an apprenticeship an apprentice is eligible for consideration for entry into related degree programmes provided by the Institutes of Technology providing he/she also meets other special entry requirements.
-Details of the higher education institutes offering progression from FETAC Advanced Certificate - Craft to levels 7 and 8 are available on the FETAC website http://www.fetac.ie/fetac/documents/Progression_from_FETAC_Adv_Cert-Craft_to_HE_Courses.pdf
+Details of the higher education institutes offering progression from QQI Advanced Certificate - Craft to levels 7 and 8 are available on the QQI website.
+QQI.ie

 Apprentices are paid the agreed Industrial Apprentice Wage Rate by the employer (the actual rate paid may vary depending on the occupation and employer).
 Generally, rates are based on the year and increase during the apprenticeship; details should be checked with the prospective employer.
-During off-the-job training, all apprentices are paid an Apprentice Allowance by FÁS and, where appropriate, a contribution towards travel or accommodation costs.
+During off-the-job training, all apprentices are paid an Apprentice Allowanceand where appropriate, a contribution towards travel or accommodation costs.
 There are also grants to encourage employers to recruit and register Female Apprentices.

-Further information about becoming, or employing, an apprentice, contact the Services to Business Office in your local FÁS Training Centre.
+Further information about becoming, or employing, an apprentice, contact your local Training Centre.